Newtoniano20/Newtoniano20/README.md

 <h1 align="center"> Hi there 👋, Im Joel Garcia! </h1>

 ### Who am I?
 Hi everyone!
 I'm a High School student from Spain who is interested in physics and abstract math.
 I want to study aerospace engineering because I love bringing to life new inventions and combining math, physics and coding together to create something new and I am fascinated by rockets and airplanes.
 I am currently working with the MIT in a project called Shaking Hands Overseas to create a robotic hand which you can move from the other side of the ocean.
 I have knowledge of C++, Javascript, Python (My main programming language) and a little bit of java.
-See you!!

 ### My Skills:
 <p align="left">